Did you know that more than half of the effort required to learn Spanish is in the study and use of verbs?

 - Impress your classmates (and friends who understand) with your rapid, zero-time-lag conjugation of stem-changing verbs (for example)

-- Read more about the Basics Workshop
+- Read more about Verb Workshop: Present (conjugation)

-Verb Workshop - Basics-PLUS
+Verb Workshop - Present (uses)

 Get a bit more sophisticated in the present tense!